DCLP/dclpxsltbox/README.md

 Regression Testing
 ==================

 There is now a script for making sure that changes for dclp don't mess up the other collections.
 Find it in tests/test_regression.py.
 It uses checksums to see if some files from other collections that shouldn't be changed by our transforms have been.
 Running it won't mess with any content in the top-level output directory; everything is confined to the tests subdirectory and its descendants.
 At the moment, Windows is not fully supported, but Mac/Linux is.
-Run like: ```python -v test_regression.py```.
+Run like: ```python test_regression.py -v```.
 Using ```-vv``` will give you full debug output, which may be helpful if files aren't being found in the right place.
 If any problems are found, you'll see a critical logging error with details about the test file that exhibits unexpected changes.